-We further validate the drug names via \texttt{SciSpacy} model, and keep the name only if it is marked as CHEMICAL.
+\paragraph{Name validation.} We further validate the drug names using the \texttt{SciSpacy} model and retain only those marked as \texttt{CHEMICAL}.
 Otherwise, we remove the drug from our dataset.
-Finally, if the disease list (for a given drug) is empty after the preprocessing, we remove the drug from our data set.
+Finally, if the disease list (for a given drug) is empty after the preprocessing, we remove the drug from our dataset.

-Additionally, we use \texttt{wordfreq}\footnote{\href{https://pypi.org/project/wordfreq/}{pypi.org/project/wordfreq}} package to check whether the name of the drug or the name of the indication appears in widely used corpora (e.g., WikiPedia or Books dataset).
-In other words, we remove the pair if either the drug name or the indication has a Zipf's frequency of \(0\) -- i.e., the word does not appear in any of the \texttt{wordfreq} corporas.
+Additionally, we use the \texttt{wordfreq} package~\cite{speer2022wordfreq} to check whether the name of the drug or the name of the indication appears in widely used corpora (e.g., Wikipedia or books dataset).
+In other words, we remove the pair if either the drug name or the indication has a Zipf frequency of \(0\) -- i.e., the word does not appear in any of the \texttt{wordfreq} corpora.